The National Glass Collectors Fair

 Primrose Pearline & the Copyists

-The next National Glass Fair (11 May 2014) will once again feature an exciting exhibition of museum quality examples of decorative glass.
-This time around the exhibition is being curated by regular exhibitor Philip Housden and will showcase Davidson Primrose Pearline glass.
+The latest National Glass Fair (11 May 2014) once again featured an exciting exhibition of museum quality examples of decorative glass.
+This time around the exhibition was curated by regular exhibitor Philip Housden and showcased Davidson Primrose Pearline glass.

 In or around 1890 George Davidson of Team Works (Gateshead) introduced their 'Primrose Pearline' glass.
 It proved very popular and production carried on into the first years of the twentieth century.